-- 1. All the KPD donors and recipients participating in the communication agree on the conditions of the meeting or correspondence. - The meeting or correspondence occurs after the donor kidney recovery and transplant surgeries have been completed. - 3.
+- 1. All the KPD donors and recipients participating in the communication agree on the conditions of the meeting or correspondence. - The meeting or correspondence occurs after the donor kidney recovery and transplant surgerieshave been completed. - 37.
 The transplant hospital establishes and complies with a written protocol for when KPD donors and their matched recipients can communicate.
-This protocol must include, at a minimum, the timing of the meeting or correspondence and what staff must be involved. - 4.
-The transplant hospital complies with the written protocol for when KPD donors and recipients can communicate.
+This protocol must include, at a minimum, the timing of the meeting or correspondence and what staff must be involved. - The transplant hospital complies with the written protocol for when KPD donors and recipients can communicate.
 The transplant hospital must maintain documentation of compliance in the KPD donor's or matched recipient's medical record.

-Appendix A: Proposed Modifications to OPTN KPD Data Collection
+Proposed Modifications to OPTN KPD Data Collection

 Data Element: Current State: Future State: If the candidate is blood type B, is the candidate willing to accept an A2 or A2B donor?
-Yes/No Removed in Future state If candidate is willing to accept an A2 or A2B donor, enter IgG antibody titer 1:1, 1:2, 1:4, 1:8, 1:16, 1:32, 1:64, >1:64 Removed in Future state Titer date MM/DD/YYYY Removed in Future State Does the candidate meet criteria for A2 or A2B (including patient consent) Field does not exist Yes/No Donor re-evaluation completed and relevant changes reported as of: Field does not exist MM/DD/YYYY
+Yes/No Removed in Future state If candidate is willing to accept an A2 or A2B donor, enter IgG antibody titer 1:1, 1:2, 1:4, 1:8, 1:16, 1:32, 1:64, >1:64 Removed in Future state If the candidate is O, is the candidate willing to accept an A2 donor?
+Yes/No Removed in Future state If the candidate is willing to accept an A2 donor, enter IgG antibody titer 1:1, 1:2, 1:4, 1:8, 1:16, 1:32, 1:64, >1:64 Removed in Future state Titer date MM/DD/YYYY Removed in Future State Does the candidate meet criteria for A2 or A2B (including patient consent) Field does not exist Yes/No Donor re-evaluation completed and relevant changes reported as of: Field does not exist MM/DD/YYYY